4 Things You Didn’t Know About Trading Gold and Silver

 If there are financial concerns or the markets are experiencing instability traders tend to turn to precious metals as they store value.
 An example of this was the sharp rise in gold prices during the great depression.

-In 1929, the world faced an economic downturn which we now know as the Great Depression.
 This slump lasted for ten years and was the most severe economic depression as it impacted global markets.
 The stock market crash is what caused the depression and shattered the American economy.
 In turn that caused poor consumer confidence and caused unemployment levels to sharply rise.
 During this period, the price of gold skyrocketed from $20.67 to $35 an ounce.
 The reason for this sharp rise in prices was down to people trying to buy Gold as a form of protection against the collapse of the stock market.
 This eventually led to the Gold Reserve Act which sparked the economy up once again in the U.S. as it required people to exchange physical amounts of Gold to paper money.

 Volatility in both Gold and Silver markets